evergreencait/Seafood/README.md

 # _Son of Cod Seafood_

-#### _Seafood Website, Epicodus .NET Week 2 Code Review, 4.21.17_
+#### _Seafood Website, Epicodus .NET Week 2 Code Review, 4.28.17_

 #### By _**Caitlin Hines**_

 ## Description

-_This application will allow users to: see a home page and add their email to a mailing list.
+This application will allow users to: see a home page and add their email to a mailing list.
 I will also allow admins to securely log into the site and create/edit posts, see emails on mailing list, and add other admins.

 ## Support and contact details